ITR ITR

 Income is taxable as salary under Section 15 only if the payer and payee have an employer-employee relationship.
 This article examines various aspects of salary income as defined by the Income Tax Act.

-Salary Income Under the Income Tax Act encompasses various forms of compensation, such as gifts, pensions, gratuities, and usual remuneration.
+Income from Salary Under the Income Tax Act encompasses various forms of compensation, such as gifts, pensions, gratuities, and usual remuneration.
 The taxable amount under the ‘Salaries’ category pertains to actual earnings, not fictitious ones.
 There must be a genuine intention to pay and receive a salary, backed by services rendered.
 It’s essential to note that there’s no provision for a tax-free salary in India.
 Explore the comprehensive details of income from salary in the following section.

 Keep reading as everything about income from salary is explained in the section below.